FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/pages/security/bug-bounty/bug-bounty.md

   title: "Bug Bounty Program"
   description:
     [
-      "Filecoin Foundation is deeply committed to the integrity and security of the Filecoin network.
-With that in mind, we launched a bug bounty program for reported security vulnerabilities on the Filecoin protocol.
-Earn up to 150,000 USD, paid in USD/USDC, for reporting critical vulnerabilities.", "Since launching our bug bounty program, we have worked with over 100 researchers and paid out more than $400,000 in rewards –– recognizing external efforts in strengthening our network’s security.", ]
+      "Filecoin Foundation is committed to the integrity and security of the Filecoin network.
+The Bug Bounty program rewards security researchers who help protect and strengthen the Filecoin protocol.
+Earn up to $150,000 (paid in USD and USDC) for reporting a qualifying critical vulnerability.", "Since launch, we have collaborated with over 100 researchers and awarded more than $600,000 in bounties –– highlighting the vital role of community contributors in enhancing Filecoin’s resilience.", ]
 seo:
   title: "Bug Bounty Program"
   description: Contribute to the security of the Filecoin network and earn up to $150,000 by reporting critical vulnerabilities.
-We've already paid out over $400,000 in rewards.
+We've already paid out over $600,000 in rewards.
 ---